Haervwe/open-webui-tools/README.md

 * **Participant [1-5] System Message:** Define the persona and instructions for each participant.
 * **All Participants Appended Message:** A global instruction appended to each participant's prompt.
 * **Temperature, Top_k, Top_p:** Standard model parameters.

+* **(note, the valves for the characters that wont be used must be setted to default or have correct paramenters)

 ## Usage for Pipes